lunathanael/tacult/README.md

 2. **utac-gym** – A Python Gym-compatible wrapper that exposes the environment to training and evaluation loops, facilitating interaction with reinforcement learning frameworks.
 3. **tacult** – The core training engine, which integrates a scalable MCTS-based actor-learner pipeline, shared replay buffer, and neural network training using PyTorch.

-This project is a research-oriented approach to explore scalable self-play RL training on a game with hierarchical structure and partial move constraints, requiring careful handling of game rules and strategic foresight.
+This project is a research-oriented approach to explore scalable self-play RL training on a game with a hierarchical structure and partial move constraints, requiring careful handling of game rules and strategic foresight.

 ## Screenshots